Ali al-Bahadili

 Al-Bahadili was born in 1943.
 He served as the Agriculture Minister under the Iraqi Transitional Government from 2005 to 2006 under Ibrahim al-Jafari.
 He was reappointed in October 2007 following the withdrawal from government of the Sadrist Movement.

-Al-Bahadili qualified as a doctor at the University of California and is independent of any political party.
+Al-Bahadili qualified as a doctor at the University of California, Davis and is independent of any political party.

 Al-Bahadili died on 9 February 2023, at the age of 80.